thosgood/this-weeks-finds/markdown/201-250/week250.md

 other's coin toss!

-It seems paradoxical that using this random and completely uncorrelated piece of information - the result of your own coin toss - helps you guess what your friend's coin will do, and vice versa.
+It seems paradoxical that using this random and completely uncorrelated piece of information --- the result of your own coin toss --- helps you guess what your friend's coin will do, and vice versa.

 But of course it *doesn't*.
-You each still have just a 1/2 chance of guessing the other's coin toss correctly.
+You each still have just a $1/2$ chance of guessing the other's coin toss correctly.
 What the trick accomplishes is correlating your guesses, so you both guess right or both guess wrong together.
-This improves the chance of winning from 1/2 \times 1/2 (the product of two independent probabilities) to 1/2.
+This improves the chance of winning from $1/2 \times 1/2$ (the product of two independent probabilities) to $1/2$.

 By the way, the translation of the passage by Einstein is due to Michael Friedman, a philosopher at Stanford; he used it in his talk at this conference.
 There's a lot more to say about talks at this conference.
 Let's see if I get around to it.

-Also by the way: if you fix a collection of n G-sets, there's always a Boolean algebra of $n$-ary invariant relations.
-Only the case n = 2 is related to double cosets, but everything else I said generalizes easily to higher n using "n-legged spans" of groupoids: an obvious generalization of the 2-legged spans I've been discussing so far.
-In Boolean algebra people often use the term "atom" to stand for an element that can't be written as "P or Q" unless exactly one of P or Q is tautologously false.
+Also by the way: if you fix a collection of $n$ $G$-sets, there's always a Boolean algebra of $n$-ary invariant relations.
+Only the case $n = 2$ is related to double cosets, but everything else I said generalizes easily to higher $n$ using "$n$-legged spans" of groupoids: an obvious generalization of the $2$-legged spans I've been discussing so far.
+In Boolean algebra people often use the term "atom" to stand for an element that can't be written as "$P$ or $Q$" unless exactly one of $P$ or
+$Q$ is tautologously false.

 ------------------------------------------------------------------------

-*Although I am a typical loner in daily life, my consciousness of belonging to the invisible community of those who strive for truth, beauty and justice has preserved me from feeling isolated.* - Albert Einstein
+> *Although I am a typical loner in daily life, my consciousness of belonging to the invisible community of those who strive for truth, beauty and justice has preserved me from feeling isolated.*
+>
+> --- Albert Einstein